ChienAnTu/StrideTrack/README.md

 We followed a modular and scalable architecture throughout our Flask application.
 All database logic is abstracted into a dedicated `models.py` and `database.py` layer.
 Application configuration is separated using `config.py`, supporting different environments (e.g., development vs. testing).

-To improve maintainability, we **refactored route logic** into `register_routes(app)` and centralized visual and analytical processing in the `activity_service.py`.
+To improve maintainability, we **refactored route logic** into `register_routes(app)` and centralized **visual and analytical processing** in the `activity_service.py`.
 We also split UI layout into Jinja templates (`base.html`, `_sidebar.html`) for reusability and clarity.

 Static files are organized by type (`script/`, `images/`, `styles/`), and key JS modules handle different responsibilities (e.g., `dashboard_charts.js`, `shared_with_me.js`, `calories.js`) in line with component separation principles.

+> [!NOTE]
+>
+> We adopted a **3-Tier Architecture**, which separates the application into:
+>
+> - A **Presentation Layer** (Jinja templates + Tailwind + JavaScript) for the frontend UI and interaction,
+> - An **Application Layer** (Flask route handlers and services) for handling logic such as calorie calculations, data filtering, and visualization preparation,
+> - And a **Data Layer** (SQLAlchemy models and database) for managing persistent data.

 ------

 ### Features

-- **User Login & Registration** with Flask-Login and hashed password storage
-- **Dashboard** for calorie summary, activity overview, and donut/line charts
-- **Weekly Goals** and progress indicators
+**Introductory View**

-- **Trail Explorer** with real-world map integration and auto-fill data input
+- **Trail Explorer**
+  Browse beautiful local trails on an interactive map, complete with distance, difficulty, and duration.
+One click to log your adventure.

+**Visualise Data**

+- **Interactive Dashboard**
+  Instantly see how many calories you’ve burned and how active you’ve been lately via easy-to-read charts.
+- **Weekly Goals**
+  Calorie-burning goals can be set and tracked with donut and line charts.

+**Upload Data**

+- **Manual Entry**
+  Prefer entering details yourself?
+Just pick an activity, duration, and weight.
+- **Trail-based Entry**
+  Select a trail you completed, and we'll fill in the details for you.
-- **CSV Upload** with batch processing and validation feedback
+- **CSV Upload**
-- **Share Activities** with other users and view shared data
-- **Leaderboard** ranked by calories burned
-- **Nutrition Suggestions API** dynamically recommends post-workout meals
+  Got lots of data?
+Upload a CSV and let us handle it—all with helpful feedback.

+**Share Data**

+- **Activity Sharing**
+  Select one or more activities and share them with another user.
+- **View shared activity**
+  See what others have shared with you and get a breakdown of how everyone’s doing.
-- **Pagination & Filtering** for user control in large datasets
+- **Pagination & Filtering**
+  Both sharing interfaces support per-page limits and navigation for large datasets.

+**Interactivity & Motivation**

+- **Calories Leaderboard**
+  Stay motivated by seeing how you rank in the community—friendly competition makes it fun!
+- **Personal Nutrition Suggestions API**
+  Burned some calories?
+Your TrailMate will suggest food and hydration ideas to help you recover smartly.

+**Security**

+- **User Registration & Login**
+- **Form Protection with CSRF Tokens**

 ------

 ### User Experience Flow

 1. **Landing Page**
     Users are greeted with a clean homepage describing the app and can sign up or log in via modals.
+    Once logged in, they’re automatically redirected to their personal **dashboard**, and TrailMate remembers their login status when they return.
-2. **Upload Activities**
+2. **Activity Management**
    Accessible via the sidebar, users can:
-   - Manually enter activity data
+   - Manually log a new activity
-   - Select from curated real-world trails
+   - Select from real-world trails with pre-filled information
-   - Upload `.csv` files for batch uploading
+   - Upload `.csv` files for quick batch entry
+   - Users can also view all their past activities, select multiple entries, and delete them if needed.
 3. **Dashboard**
-    Displays:
-   - Activity summaries
-   - Weekly goal progress (donut + line charts)
-   - View switching: daily, weekly, or monthly
+   The dashboard gives a quick overview of:
+   - The **most recent activity**, including type, calories, and duration
+   - A personalized **nutrition suggestion** based on calories burned
+   - Progress toward the user’s **weekly calorie goal**, shown in donut and line charts
+   - Flexible date views (daily / weekly / monthly)
 4. **Sharing**
-    Users can:
+   Users can select any number of activities and **share** them with another registered user via email.
+    In the **Shared With Me** view, users can:
-   - Select activities
+   - Browse received activities
-   - Share with another registered email
-   - View activities shared with them (with sort and pagination)
+   - See a **leaderboard** ranked by calories burned
+   - View a **breakdown of shared activity types** (shown in a pie chart)
+   - Use pagination and filters for easier browsing
 5. **Progress**
     Provides further interactive pie charts and bar graphs showing activity breakdown by time spent and calories.
 6. **Challenges**
-    Trail-based UI allows users to visually explore new locations and add to their activity logs.
+    Users can explore new locations using our interactive **Trail Explorer**.
+    Each trail comes with map routes, details, and suggested duration—users can add the trail to their log with just one click.

 ------